vlambert/Coding_Tutorials/README.rst

 Tutorials for introductory coding in Python and practical scientific computing, supported by the UC Santa Cruz Geoscientists Encouraging Openness & Diversity in the Earth Sciences (GEODES).

+This series is a continuation of the 2021 coding exercises developed in collaboration with Kelian Dascher-Cousineau <https://github.com/keliankaz/GEODES>..

 If you encounter any problems or have any questions, feel free to contact Valère Lambert (valamber@ucsc.edu) or Travis Alongi (alongi@ucsc.edu).

 To get started, you will want to have Anaconda installed on your computer.
 If you do not already, please follow this link: